kristofferlind/knega/README.md

 # Knega
-CLI tool for commonly used generic CI/CD steps (analyze, build and deploy actions)
+CLI tool for commonly used generic CI/CD steps (analyze, build and deploy actions) and monorepo actions.

 ## Usage
 Tool has help sections describing all the different actions, overview found by running `knega`